shivamishu/SmartRecognition/README.md

 # Smart Recognition

-Smart Recognitons is an Android mobile application to detect Objects and Texts from Images.
+Smart Recognitions is an Android mobile application to detect Objects and Texts from Images.
 It also displays the resultant image along with Bound Boxes drawn around the objects and texts detected in the image.